URCC: You are climate change

 Climate change is adding pressures and uncertainties for the economy, the environment and the society in general.
 In urban areas, climate change may affect urban services, such as water or energy supply.
 Urban resilience refers to reducing risks and damages from disasters and to the ability to quickly bounce back to a stable state.

-In this context, the Urban Resilience in a context of Climate Change (URCC) conference will be held online in October 2020.
-Organised in the framework of RESCCUE, Europe’s first large-scale innovation and urban resilience project, this event aims to bring together different actors from academia, administrations, businesses and local communities to discuss multiple aspects of urban resilience and climate change.
+In this context, the Urban Resilience in a context of Climate Change (URCC) conference was held online in October 2020.
+Organised in the framework of RESCCUE, Europe’s first large-scale innovation and urban resilience project, this event aimed to bring together different actors from academia, administrations, businesses and local communities to discuss multiple aspects of urban resilience and climate change.

 Hazard and risk assessment of key and critical urban services